DangerOnTheRanger/Project-Panzee/doc/nmf.md

     Currently there are no avatars.
 Let's change that.
     But we'll need to define some actors first.
     [actor bubba]
-    [avatar neutral]
-    Normally, when an actor is loaded, the "neutral" avatar is automatically used.
-    We've gone and made it explicit here for the sake of completeness, however.
     [position left]
     Avatars can be moved around the screen as well.
     By default, preset positions "left," "right," and "center" are available.